 Managing dry eye syndrome in menopausal women requires a customized treatment plan.
-Contact us today to book an appointment with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang, who will provide you with the most effective treatment for your specific case of dry eye.
+Contact us today to book an appointment with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang, who will provide you with the most effective treatment for your specific case of dry eye.

 Seasonal changes — particularly in the spring, summer, and fall— cause there to be a high amount of pollens and allergens in the air.
 Certain people develop an autoimmune response to these allergens, often resulting in ocular inflammation and dry eyes.

 Wind and dryness

 Dry climates tend to have high winds and little moisture in the air, which can cause the tears to evaporate quickly.

 Cold weather may lead you to spend most of your time indoors, exposed to dry heat.
 This can evaporate your tears, leading to inflamed, itchy eyes.

 Reduced blinking when using digital devices

 People tend to blink up to 66% less often when staring at a digital device.
 The blinks that are performed during computer work are only partial — which aren’t as effective at keeping the eyes moist.
 Making a conscious effort to blink more often can prevent dryness and irritation.